 See Dead Pixels on Your Phone Screen?
 Here’s How They Happened

 Screens are the gateway to the digital space.
 But they’re nothing without the pixels.
-These may be puny things, but when to put together, they can project your favorite shows, display pictures of friends on your Facebook wall, and present the news articles you read in the morning while sipping your coffee.
+These may be puny things, but when put together, they can project your favorite shows, display pictures of friends on your Facebook wall, and present the news articles you read in the morning while sipping your coffee.

 But sometimes, pixels “die.”
 They usually look like a group or groups of black spots.
 These spots don’t illuminate and are annoying to look at.
 Sadly, they cannot usually be repaired (by yourself, at least).